thunder-engine/thunder-doc/reference/vector2.rst

 ----

-.. _api_Vector2_bde71af2:
+.. _api_Vector2_cf6a3872:

  bool **Vector2::operator!=** (:ref:`Vector2<api_Vector2>` & *vector*) const

-Returns true if this *vector* is NOT equal to given *vector*; otherwise returns false.
+Returns true if this *vector* is NOT equal to given vector; otherwise returns false.
 This operator uses an exact floating-point comparison.

 ----

-.. _api_Vector2_b56f37ea:
+.. _api_Vector2_0eb362a4:

  :ref:`Vector2<api_Vector2>`  **Vector2::operator*** (areal  *factor*) const

-Returns a copy of this vector, multiplied by the given *factor*.
+Returns a copy of this vector, multiplied by the given factor.

 **See also** operator*=().

 ----

-.. _api_Vector2_e0a3f468:
+.. _api_Vector2_2064fe7a:

  :ref:`Vector2<api_Vector2>`  **Vector2::operator*** (:ref:`Vector2<api_Vector2>` & *vector*) const

-Returns a copy of this *vector*, multiplied by the given *vector*.
+Returns a copy of this vector, multiplied by the given vector.

 **See also** operator*=().

 ----

-.. _api_Vector2_2bf91da8:
+.. _api_Vector2_69703ced:

  :ref:`Vector2<api_Vector2>` & **Vector2::operator*=** (areal  *factor*)

-Multiplies this vector's coordinates by the given *factor*, and returns a reference to this vector.
+Multiplies this vector's coordinates by the given factor, and returns a reference to this vector.

 **See also** operator/=().

 ----

-.. _api_Vector2_5f96d8ec:
+.. _api_Vector2_53c074de:

  :ref:`Vector2<api_Vector2>`  **Vector2::operator+** (:ref:`Vector2<api_Vector2>` & *vector*) const

-Returns a Vector2 object that is the sum of the this *vector* and *vector*; each component is added separately.
+Returns a Vector2 object that is the sum of the this *vector* and vector; each component is added separately.

 **See also** operator+=().

 ----

-.. _api_Vector2_12ca063f:
+.. _api_Vector2_5609ed3f:

  :ref:`Vector2<api_Vector2>` & **Vector2::operator+=** (:ref:`Vector2<api_Vector2>` & *vector*)

-Adds the given *vector* to this *vector* and returns a reference to this *vector*.
+Adds the given *vector* to this *vector* and returns a reference to this vector.

 **See also** operator-=().

 ----

-.. _api_Vector2_fd516238:
+.. _api_Vector2_c6830e9a:

  :ref:`Vector2<api_Vector2>`  **Vector2::operator-** () const